Updated: 6 days ago

 Capabilities of a Wide Range

 Bluetooth Low Energy can also provide advantages in terms of range.
 The functionality of Bluetooth Low Energy is unrestricted by WiFi or cellular service since it uses LoRa (Long Range) technology.
 This means that interference caused by those technologies will not prevent the transmission of essential information.
 This can be helpful for manufacturers when they are tracking or monitoring assets.
-A number of Bluetooth Low Energy devices from DXSolution are capable of operating together in a production plant to enable proximity-based location identification.
+Several Bluetooth Low Energy devices from DXSolution are capable of operating together in a production plant to enable proximity-based location identification.
 Location accuracy is provided by the nearest beacon to a tagged asset.
-Within 10 feet of a tagged asset outside a facility, users are able to enable tags offering precise location information.
+Within 10 feet of a tagged asset outside a facility, users can enable tags offering precise location information.

 Let’s Wrap up